matkat99/backcountrybasics/posts/hiking/trail-etiquette.md

 ---
 title: Trail Etiquette
-description: How to be considerate on the trail
+description: Because trail traffic is increasing it is even more important to understand basic trail etiquette.
+Here are a few suggestions for how to act on the trail and at the destination of your trip.
 date: 2021-07-17
 tags:
   - hiking